Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Your tour concludes at the Calgary Marriott Downtown Hotel (or Delta Hotels by Marriott Calgary Airport In-Terminal for the July 6 departure) at approximately 2:00 p.m.
+Your tour concludes at the Calgary Marriott Downtown Hotel (or Delta Hotels by Marriott Calgary Airport In-Terminal for the June 28 and July 5 departures) at approximately 2:00 p.m.
 The rest of the day is yours to enjoy at your leisure—perhaps explore the city, relax at the hotel, or dine at one of Calgary’s many local restaurants.
 VBT provides detailed city information to help you plan your day.

 Today's Ride Choices